For all of us, Italy lovers out there stuck in our homes looking at the calendar wondering what to do in quarantine this post is for you!

 After you complete the first book Nuova Grammatica then you can get this one.
 You’ll be a pro and speak Italian better than the Italians!

 Hey, there’s more to do than stack your rolls of toilet paper.
 While sitting on your paper mountain thinking about what to do in quarantine just plan your next trip to Italy!

 I know many of you have had to cancel or re-schedule, well now is the time to make sure your next Italian trip has all the bells and whistles, the icing on the cake with the cherry on top.

-Check out our First Time to Italy Tours page and think about doing some private walking tours to get the most out of your holiday.
+Check out our custom tours page and think about doing some private walking tours to get the most out of your holiday.

 3. Start cooking Italian food

 It’s about time.
 Your Nonna has been looking down on you for years with the hope that you’d get it together.
 Well, make her proud!
 Check out our favorite Skillshare class hosted by Eataly cook that shows how to make some basic Italian dishes.
 It’s free and fun!

 Did you know that Italy has the most UNESCO sites in the world?
 Crazy isn’t it.
 Learn about them here and surprise your history buff family member with all your knowledge during your next trip!